trueberryless/the-thinking-hub/src/content/posts/scientific-thinking.md

 ---

-_Next up: The ugly truth about the academic industry—fraud, the "Publish or Perish" meat grinder, and how to survive it all with your integrity intact._
+_Next up: The ugly truth about the academic industry — fraud, the "Publish or Perish" meat grinder, and how to survive it all with your integrity intact._

 ## Part 5: The Academic Game & How to Play It (Fraud, Metrics, and Practical Wisdom)